dsl16/stranger-things/README.md

 ## List of Upcoming Projects
 - MangaTracker: Create a system on AWS that scrapes TenManga and ReadKingdom for new updates to manga I want to track.
 Set up continuous integration on MangaTracker in GitHub.
 The system should eventually integrate into a habit system as a reward - completion of a habit will unlock a chapter.
 - AWS Big Data Certification: I'm working towards my AWS Big Data Certification, and in the process, I'm certain I'll be building projects to solidify my understanding of the concepts and tools tested.
+You can [follow along with my learning here](https://medium.com/series/f88281813b12).
 Look forward to seeing a series of mini-projects!

 # Languages